dimroc/blog/_posts/2014-12-11-migrating-data-separate-from-the-schema.md

 *The* [**dimroc**](https://github.com/dimroc/datafix) *fork has many upgrades to the Casecommons version, including the rake tasks that function like *rake db:migrate*.
 It will eventually be incorporated into the Casecommons version when they stop sending email and look at the PR.*

+###Update 01/26/2015
+*Check out the [nondestructive_migrations](https://github.com/jasonfb/nondestructive_migrations) gem.
+It's similar to dimroc/datafix but simpler because it leverages existing AR code.
+It does not however generate specs... yet.*

 ### References

 - [Casecommons/datafix](https://github.com/Casecommons/datafix)
 - [Change data in migrations like a boss](http://railsguides.net/change-data-in-migrations-like-a-boss)
 - [Zero Downtime Migrations of Large Databases - Honeybadger](https://www.honeybadger.io/blog/2013/08/06/zero-downtime-migrations-of-large-databases-using-rails-postgres-and-redis)